Walk Through This World with Me: Background

-The song "Walk Through This World With Me" would become a number one hit for Jones in 1967, his first chart topper in five years.
+The song "Walk Through This World With Me" was re-recorded for this album and would become a number one hit for Jones in 1967, his first chart topper in five years.
+(It was originally released with a backing chorus by The Jordanaires repeating some of his verses on his 1966 album We Found Heaven Right Here on Earth at "4033".)
 According to Bob Allen's book George Jones: The Life and Times of a Honky Tonk Legend, Jones was less than enthusiastic about the "musically middle-of-the-road love ballad that was almost inspirational in its unabashedly optimistic and romantic sentiments - a far cry from 'The Window Up Above,'" and it was only at his producer H.W.
 "Pappy" Daily's insistence that he recorded the song at all.
 In the 1994 retrospective Golden Hits, Jones states that he was unhappy with his singing on the LP version and, after the song started getting heavy airplay in Chicago, he told his manager Pappy Daily that he wanted to recut it.
 "The single record on it was different, even though it was almost the same, I did a little better job singing the single than I did on the album."
 Jones would perform the song in concert throughout his career, often as part of an "oldies" medley.

+The remaining 9 songs on the album were all covers of songs released previously by other country music artists.
 Walk Through This World With Me features two songs associated with a couple of people who would soon figure prominently in Jones's life: singer Tammy Wynette and producer Billy Sherrill.
 "Apartment No. 9" had been co-written by former Jones Boy Johnny Paycheck and had been a minor hit for Wynette in 1966, a new singer in the country music world who would eventually become Jones's third wife.
 Wynette was discovered by Sherrill, who co-wrote the sentimental country standard "Almost Persuaded" and would eventually produce Jones throughout the 1970s and 1980s.

 Buoyed by the popularity of the title track, Walk Through This World With Me would rise to number two on the country music album chart.